libriscv/docs/docs/godot_docs/design.md

 ## Low-latency

 A major design goal is having the lowest latency between the Sandbox and the Godot engine.
-As a result, calling functions, and in general communicating things back and forth with the Godot engine, is fairly fast.
-Often an order of magnitude faster than other solutions.
+As a result, calling functions, and in general, communication forth with the Godot engine is fairly fast.
+Often an order of magnitude faster than other sandboxing solutions.

 As an example, to check if we are currently in the editor, we have to have ask Godot for `Engine::is_editor_hint()`.
 If the cost to leave the VM to ask for this is ~90ns then we have to ask ourselves if we shouldn't cache that value inside the VM instead, to avoid the overhead of having to ask.
 However, with _libriscv_ the system call overhead is ~2ns, and so asking Godot directly always makes sense.
 Check out the [latency benchmarks page](/performance/latency.md).
+You will see that Godot Sandbox is lower-latency and faster than even GDScript, which is not sandboxed.

 ## Maximum portability

 The Sandbox has implemented support for the C++ and Rust system languages currently.
-The extension supports all of Godots platforms, including future platforms like RISC-V.
+The extension supports all of Godots platforms, including future platforms like RISC-V, Loongarch, Switch 2, Quest 3 and any other platform where one would be able to compile standard C++ with no dependencies.

-Anyone can implement support for other languages, as long as those languages transpile to C or C++, or can emit RISC-V directly.
+Anyone can implement support for new languages, as long as those languages transpile to C or C++, or can emit RISC-V directly.

-All platforms present and future will work with Godot Sandbox.
-If Godot is ported to Switch 2, or Loongarch, then Godot Sandbox will automatically follow, high-performance binary translations included.

 ## Full API access